tradingstrategy-ai/web3-ethereum-defi/README.md

     router = uniswap_v2.router

-    # Give user_1 some cash to buy ETH and approve it on the router
+    # Give user_1 500 dollars to buy ETH and approve it on the router
     usdc_amount_to_pay = 500 * 10**18
     usdc.functions.transfer(user_1, usdc_amount_to_pay).transact({"from": deployer})
     usdc.functions.approve(router.address, usdc_amount_to_pay).transact({"from": user_1})